 Souls and Machines

 The exhibition Souls and Machines explores the fact that, at the beginning of the 21st century, art and science move along parallel paths.
 And it does this through the work of a group of artists chosen for their ability to combine art, technology, mystery and beauty.

-Its first presentation at the Reina Sofia Museum of Modern Art in Madrid drew more than 451.000 visitors, making it, probably, the most visited exhibition of Digital Art.
+Its first presentation at the Reina Sofia Museum of Modern Art in Madrid drew more than 451.000 visitors, making it, arguably, the most visited exhibition of digital art up to date.
 It was exhibited during four months in the summer of 2008.

 “Souls and Machines” also maps the main conceptual strategies and routes crisscrossing the vast, interdisciplinary territory of new media.
 Through disciplines like robotics, software art and social tools for the web, information visualisation or biotechnologies, we encounter issues like the new dimensions of identity, privacy and control on the internet, the transformation of the concepts of property and collaboration, or the fascination for reproducing the mechanisms of life and intelligence.